tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ### Bulletproof Protocols

-In [[1]] a number of protocols were suggested in using Bulletproofs.
-They are only briefly summarized here (*see Appendix B for notations used*) to explain the logic and the most important terms.
-Full mathematical definitions are available in the original reference.
+In [[1]] a number of protocols were suggested in using Bulletproofs, which are only briefly summarized here to explain the logic and the most important terms (*see Appendix B for notations used*).
+<i>**Note:** Full mathematical definitions and terms not defined are available in 5.</i>

 **Protocol 1 - Inner-product Argument**